Accounts on Fortress

 - Backing up individual or departmental computers.
 Fortress is intended to be a research data store and not a personal or enterprise backup solution.

-Additionally, while Fortress access is included with Research Computing services, storing more than 1 PB of data may incur a cost recovery charge.
+Additionally, while Fortress access is included with RCAC services, storing more than 1 PB of data may incur a cost recovery charge.

 Link to section 'Outside Collaborators' of 'Accounts on Fortress' Outside Collaborators